vestrel00/contacts-android/README.md

 To address this issue, the query APIs provided in the Contacts, Reborn library, perform only at least two internal database queries no matter how many contacts are matched!
-Even if there are 100,000 contacts matched, the library will only perform two internal database queries (depending on your query parameters).
+Even if there are 10,000 contacts matched, the library will only perform two internal database queries (depending on your query parameters).
+Fetch 10,000 as fast as **99 milliseconds**!

+> ℹ️ For more info, read [Optimizing queries](/docs/entities/include-only-desired-data.md#optimizing-queries).

 Of course, if you don't want to fetch all hundreds of thousands of contacts, the query APIs support **pagination** with `limit` and `offset` functions!